MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior makes the selected `Object` visible and interactive until it is specifically set back to *"disabled"* in a future step.
+The Enable Object behavior makes the selected `Object` visible and interactive until it is specifically set back to *"disabled"* in a future step.
 Put into Unity terms, it activates the selected Game Object.

 ### Configuration

 - **Object**

-    the `Process Scene Object` to be enabled.
+    The `Process Scene Object` to be enabled.

 ------